mantl/mantl/README.md

 ### Architecture

-The base platform contains control nodes that manage the cluster and any number of compute nodes.
+The base platform contains control nodes that manage the cluster and any number of resource nodes.
 Containers automatically register themselves into DNS so that other services can locate them.

 ![Single-DC](docs/_static/single_dc.png)